MABSworkshop/MABSworkshop.github.io/call_for_papers.md

 _Forthcoming_

 ## More information
-For more information or if you have queries relating to the workshop, please contact our 2025 MABS workshop Chairs and Coordinators:
+For more information or if you have queries relating to the workshop, please contact our 2025 MABS workshop Chairs:

-**Samarth Swarup** - swarup@virginia.edu
+**Samarth Swarup**

-**Alicia Vidler** - a.vidler@unsw.edu.au
+**Alicia Vidler**

+You can reach both chairs by sending email to mabs2025workshop@gmail.com.

 ## Sponsors
 The MABS workshop is proudly supported by the European Social Simulation Association